BD2KGenomics/core-operations/SOPs/toil-rnaseq.sop.md

 ## 2) Launch a cluster

 Launch the leader instance first, and grow the cluster by adding workers after starting the pipeline.

-The directory passed to `--share` should contain the master key if encryption is being used:
+The directory passed to the `--share` option—`keydir` in this example—should contain the master key if encryption is being used:

 ```
 cgcloud create-cluster --leader-instance-type m3.medium \